 The FCRH dean's office hosts Major Fair Week, with a range of department and program events to help you decide which path is right for you.

-Academic Achievement Reception - honoring FCRH freshman students who earned a minimum GPA of 3.60 in their fall semester.
+The Academic Achievement Reception honors FCRH freshmen who earned a minimum GPA of 3.60 in their fall semester.